-Packstone microfacies mostly represents the cap of the emergence cycles.
+Packstone microfacies mostly represents a cap of an emergence cycle.
 It usually overlies the wackestone microfacies but it sometimes overlies the lime mudstone microfacies in the non-gradual emergence cycles.
 It is also overlain by the grainstone microfacies.

 1. Bioclastic packstone microfacies: